Chris's quick guide to Alentejo Wines for guests of Quinta Azenha do Ramalho. Your stay is too short to drink bad wine.

 Not many wine growers bother with the DOC regulations which limits the grape varieties and they opt for the lower classification of Vinho Regional Alentejano which gives them more freedom.

-Some Alentejo wine producers have joined the project Alentejo Wine Tours, promoting visits to their wine cellars and wine tasting sessions - by appointment.
+Some local wine producers have joined the Wine Tours project Vinhos do Alentejo, promoting visits to their wine cellars and wine tasting sessions - by appointment.
 Around Portalegre they are Adega da Cabeça, Portalegre Co-operative, Monte da Penha and Tapada do Chaves.

 Charles Metcalfe & Kathryn McWirters' The Wine and Food Lovers Guide to Portugal says: